Searchers find black boxes of aircraft in deadly Nepal crash | Business

 Searchers find black boxes of aircraft in deadly Nepal crash

 The data on the recorders may help investigators determine what caused the ATR 72 aircraft, carrying 72 people, to crash in clear weather just before landing in the tourist city of Pokhara.
-Teknath Sitaula, a Kathmandu Airport official, said the so-called black boxes "are in a good condition now.
+Both recorders were in good shape and would be sent for analysis based on the recommendation of the manufacturer, Teknath Sitaula, an official at the Kathmandu airport, told Reuters on Monday.

 - Country: